SocNavData/SocNav3/README.md

  * Luis J. Manso: l.manso@aston.ac.uk
  * Pilar Bachiller-Burgos: pilarb@unex.es

-Alternatively, you can share your trajectories directly, and we will run the validation checks for you.
+If you struggle to validate your data, we can help you run the validation checks for you.

 Once validated, we will add your trajectories to the dataset and include your name/organization in the list of SocNav3 contributors.

 ### **Contributing New Ratings**

-To contribute new ratings, use our [Survey Tool](https://vps-fa03b8f8.vps.ovh.net:5421/).
+To contribute with new ratings, use our [Survey Tool](LINK SOON) (LINK SOON).
-You’ll find detailed instructions there to guide you through the steps required to complete the rating process.
+You'll find detailed instructions there to guide you through the steps required to complete the rating process.
+The survey is completely anonymous.

+## Data contributors
+The following are the current contributors of robot trajectories:
+* Pilar Bachiller (Simulated data acquried using [SocNavGym](https://github.com/gnns4hri/SocNavGym/)) -- Universida de Extremadura
+* Luis J. Manso (Real data using an RB-1 robot at Aston University) -- Aston University
+* Phani T. Singamaneni (simulated data on Gazebo) -- Laboratory for Analysis and Architecture of Systems - CNRS
+* No&eacute; P&eacute;rez (simulated data on Gazebo) -- Universidad Pablo de Olavide
+* Noriaki Hirose and Dhruv Shah (adaptation of data from the SACSoN dataset) -- Toyota, UC Berkeley, Google DeepMind